-On June 1, 2023, the Company entered into a foreign currency call option on Australian dollars, giving the Company an option to buy A\$120.7 million (\$79.9 million U.S. dollars as translated as of June 30, 2023), in order to partially mitigate the Company's U.S. dollar versus Australian dollar foreign exchange exposure on the anticipated payment of the Australian dollar denominated purchase price for the expected Yieldbroker acquisition.
-The counterparty on the foreign currency call option contract is an affiliate of LSEG and therefore as of June 30, 2023, the corresponding asset related to the fair value of the contract was included in receivable and due from affiliates on the accompanying condensed consolidated statements of financial condition.
+On June 1, 2023, the Company entered into a foreign currency call option on Australian dollars, giving the Company an option to buy A\$120.7 million, in order to partially mitigate the Company's U.S. dollar versus Australian dollar foreign exchange exposure on the then-anticipated payment of the Australian dollar denominated purchase price for the Yieldbroker Acquisition.
+The counterparty on the foreign currency call option contract was an affiliate of LSEG.
+On August 25, 2023, the Company unwound the out-of-the-money foreign currency call option and received \$1.1 million from an affiliate of LSEG.
+Realized and unrealized losses on the Australian dollar call option during the three and nine months ended September 30, 2023 totaled \$1.9 million and \$1.3 million, respectively, included within other income/loss.
 See Note 11 - Fair Value of Financial Instruments for additional details.